Battle of Munda Point: Aftermath

-After losing the battle for the airfield, Japanese forces began evacuating New Georgia and a large number of troops redeployed to defend nearby Kolombangara, while others were sent to Bangaa Islet, which was about 4,000 yd west of Munda.
+After losing the battle for the airfield, Japanese forces began evacuating New Georgia, and a large number of troops redeployed to defend nearby Kolombangara, while others were sent to Bangaa Islet which was about 4,000 yd west of Munda.
 Initially, Sasaki believed further troops would be sent south from Rabaul to support a counterattack in New Georgia; but by the end of the month the Japanese reverted to delaying tactics to enable a withdrawal from the Central Solomons.
-The Allies employed the airfield to cover landings on Vella Lavella, and in its campaign as part of Operation Cartwheel to isolate the major Japanese base at Rabaul, New Britain.
+The Allies employed the airfield to cover landings on Vella Lavella and in its campaign as part of Operation Cartwheel to isolate the major Japanese base at Rabaul.
 Casualties during the fighting around Munda amounted to 4,994 U.S. troops killed or wounded from 2 July until the capture of the airfield.
 Against this, the Japanese lost 4,683 killed, with an unknown wounded over the same period.

 Meanwhile, several Naval Construction Battalions, including the 24th and 73rd, began repairing the airfield and expanding its capacity.
 By mid-August, two U.S. Marine fighter squadrons were operating from the airfield in support of operations on Vella Lavella.
 Throughout this period, U.S. ground forces on New Georgia undertook mopping-up operations, advancing beyond Munda.
 This saw the 27th and 161st Infantry Regiments advance north towards Bairoko.
-The 27th cleared both Mount Tirokiambo and Mount Bao, while the 161st closed in on Bairoko, which was secured by 24/25 August.
-Meanwhile, the 169th and 172nd Infantry Regiments secured Bangaa Islet by 21 August and Arundel Island was captured by U.S. forces in early September.
+The 27th cleared both Mount Tirokiambo and Mount Bao, while the 161st closed in on Bairoko which was secured by 24/25 August.
+The 169th and 172nd Infantry Regiments secured Bangaa Islet by 21 August, and Arundel Island was captured by U.S. forces in early September.

 During the Bougainville campaign, commencing in late 1943, over 100 Allied aircraft operated from Munda airfield.
 It was, according to author Mark Stille, the "most important airfield" used to support the Allied invasion.
 Three U.S. Army soldiers received the Medal of Honor for their actions during the fighting around Munda Point: First Lieutenant Robert S. Scott (172nd Infantry Regiment), Private First Class Frank J. Petrarca (145th Infantry Regiment, medic), and Private Rodger W. Young (148th Infantry Regiment).